Troyanovsky/vibe-coding-guide/en/Lesson_8_Reusable_Components.md

 - Modal dialogs and alert messages
 - Typography scales and spacing tokens

 The magic happens when you use Figma's dev mode.
 Export the code for each component and save them as template files.
-For example, if you're working with Vue, you'd save them as `input_form_template.vue`, `button_template.vue`, etc.
+For example, if you're working with Vue, you'd save them as `input_form_template.vue`, `button_template.vue`, etc. in a template folder.

 This approach gives you pixel-perfect components that maintain your design integrity while being ready for AI consumption.